JulesWang/css.vim/README.md

 add the following line to your `~/.vimrc` file;

 ```
-Bundle "JulesWang/css.vim"
+Plugin 'JulesWang/css.vim'
 ```

-and run `:BundleInstall` in vim.
+and run `:PluginInstall` in vim.

 Change Log
 ------------